benchristelcom/benchristelcom.github.io/src/posts/tech-defaanged/index.md

 For ten days, I just *forgot* to boot up my personal laptop.
 I *forgot to want* to do anything that required a computer.

+(Side note: Throughout this post, I use "computers" as a shorthand for "personal desktops, laptops, tablets, and phones."
+I've never owned a smartphone, so most of my experience is with the first two form factors, but I hope you can see that there are all roughly equivalent devices.
+I'm explicitly _not_ talking about computers used for business, financial, or scientific applications.)

 I'm back online, for the moment, because I felt it was important to share this strange experience with you.
 I felt it was important to give you a window into this vanishingly rare insight, discovered by accident — an insight that, thanks